Thinking of Starting a CSA? Start Planning Now

-If you are looking for a spot to share your vegetables and produce, but don’t want to spend every weekend at the farmer’s market, consider starting a CSA.
-A CSA, or community-supported agriculture organization, allows farmers to sell “shares” of their produce to people looking for a ready supply of fresh vegetables throughout the season.
-CSAs can be profitable for the farmer, and beneficial for the member, but getting them off the ground takes work.
-Here’s how you can start a CSA and shape it into something profitable.
+If you are looking for a spot to share your vegetables and produce, but don’t want to spend every weekend at a farmers market, consider starting a CSA.
+A CSA, or community-supported agriculture organization, allows farmers to sell “shares” of their produce to people looking for a ready supply of fresh local produce throughout the season.
+CSAs can be profitable for the farmer and beneficial for the member but getting them off the ground takes work.
+Here’s how you can start a CSA and shape it into becoming profitable.

 A CSA, or community-supported agriculture, allows members to buy in at the beginning of the season (either with a lump sum or installment payments) and in turn receive produce throughout the season.